jacobovidal/express-oauth2-dpop/packages/express-oauth2-dpop/README.md

 To prevent DPoP token replay attacks, the middleware requires a **JTI Store**, a mechanism to store and validate unique JWT IDs (`jti` claims).

 For testing purposes, you can use in-memory store.
-For production usage, you should implement your own store backed by a persistent storage like Redis.
+For production usage, you should implement your own store (e.g., Redis).

 ### Implementing the custom store